kaorahi/lizgoban/README.md

 Incompatibilities:

 * Upgrade libraries (Electron 8, etc.).
 So you may need to do "npm install" again.
+* Recommended config.json is modified for KataGo 1.3.4.
+(See above.)
 * "weight_dir" in config.json is obsolete now.
 (See above.)
 * "Komi" and "Info" are moved from [Tool] to [Edit] menu.
 * "label_for_white" is added to "preset" in config.json.